GONE GOLD

 "Roadie" is the first foal of my buckskin mare Kennebec Topaz.
 In an attempt to be practical, I sold him as a weanling because I needed a stallion unrelated to his mother to breed her to.
 I felt he would have more/better opportunities elsewhere.
 Still, I missed him horribly.
 In all my sales contracts I add a clause that states that I would like the right of first refusal if "my" horse ever comes up for sale again.
 I feel that as breeders, we have a responsibility towards each foal we bring into this world- a responsibility that does not end when we sell that horse.
 Roadie was gone for just over a year before I had the opportunity to buy him back.
 Sometimes life does not have to be practical!

 Roadie's registered name, Gone Gold, comes from the fact that he was born looking like a chestnut, and has literally "gone gold".
-He is a very sturdy and correct stallion, with a beautiful head (complete with small, exquisitely shaped, tipped in ears), good bone, lowset hocks and knees with correspondingly short cannons, and excellent hindquarters.
-Although he is not a large horse, he is a lovely mover who is gifted with three excellent gaits.
+He is a very sturdy and correct Morgan, with a beautiful head (complete with small, exquisitely shaped, tipped in ears), good bone, lowset hocks and knees with correspondingly short cannons, and excellent hindquarters.
+Although he is not very big, he is a lovely mover who is gifted with three excellent gaits.
 He is also very friendly, personable, playful, respectful, and smart.
 His personality endears him to everyone who meets him.
-Roadie never gives a moment's trouble- even to a novice stallion owner like myself.
-A harsh word just melts him.
-You forget he is a stallion.
-I tried to give him a natural life (which many stallions do not get) by pasture breeding and allowing him to live with "his" mare, Frosty, which resulted in two stunning silver dapple offspring.
-Roadie's first foal, Unconventional, a bay silver colt, is now owned by Coulee Bend Morgans in Alberta, Canada; his second foal (a full sibling to "Connor") is our beautiful smoky black silver filly named Positively Charmed.

 Roadie's pedigree has no modern outcrosses.
 His pedigree represents some of the best from the old families, with midwestern and WWF breeding on top, and old New England, government, Brunk and Lippitt on the bottom.